0x4447/0x4447-cli-node-strawberry/README.md

 ### High-level flow looks like this:

-- Visit the source domain
+- User visit the source domain
+- A secure connection is established
 - CloudFront reads the S3 bucket configuration
-- A secure connection is established
 - The user is redirected to the destination domain

 All of this is done through the use of SSL.